The Region’s Only Cellular Therapy Program

 Who is Eligible for CAR T-cell Therapy?

-- Children and young adults up to age 25 with precursor B-cell acute lymphoblastic leukemia (ALL) that hasn't gotten better with treatment or that’s come back after treatment.
+- Children and adults with precursor B-cell acute lymphoblastic leukemia (ALL) that hasn't gotten better with treatment or that’s come back after treatment.

-- Adults with aggressive large B-cell lymphoma that hasn't gotten better with treatment or that’s come back after treatment.
+- Adults with aggressive large B-cell lymphoma or mantle cell lymphoma that hasn't gotten better with treatment or that’s come back after treatment.